On vehicle routing problems with stochastic demands -- Generic disaggregated integer L-shaped formulations: Characterizing disaggregations and generalizing existing ILS cuts

+To further clarify the connection between Theorem~\ref{thm:supperadditive} and the result of~\cite{legault2025superadditivity}, we close this discussion by showing that restricted superadditivity collapses to superadditivity if~$\routes$ is downward closed. \begin{claim} Suppose that~$\mc{Q}$ is restrictively superadditive.
+If~$\routes$ is downward closed, then~$\mc{Q}$ is also superadditive.
+Furthermore, if~$\routes$ is not downward closed, then there exists an instance of problem~\ref{problem:vrpr} where~$\mc{Q}$ is not superadditive. \end{claim} \begin{proof} Let~$R \in \routes$ and~$R_1 \oplus R_2 \subseteq R$.
+If~$\routes$ is downward closed,~$R_1 \oplus R_2 \in \routes$, so by restricted superadditivity,~$\mc{Q}(R_1 \oplus R_2) \geq \mc{Q}(R_1) + \mc{Q}(R_2)$.
+If~$\routes$ is not downward closed, consider Example~\ref{example:superadditive}. \end{proof}

-\subsubsection{\mytitle{Correctness of ILS path cuts formulations}}
+\subsubsection{Correctness of ILS path cuts formulations}

 We now turn to proving the correctness of a VRPR formulation based on ILS path cuts.
-Rather than proving this directly as in~\cite{parada2024disaggregated, legault2025superadditivity}, we show that ILS path cuts dominate the inequalities from~\cite{gendreau95} (discussed previously in Section~\ref{subsection:gendreau}).
-This not only proves correctness, but also reveals a previously unknown, yet simple, dominance relationship between the polyhedra associated with the LP relaxation of the two approaches.
+We start by showing that fractional solutions that satisfy the ILS path cuts also satisfy the inequalities of~\cite{gendreau95}.